 Related read: One of the best things to do in Monteverde is also the zipping adventure.

 16. Wander the Arenal Observatory and Trails

-As you can see by now, there are a LOT of things to do in the La Fortuna /Arenal area… and a lot of them require money.
-Not this one – and that isn’t even the best thing about it!
+As you can see by now, there are a LOT of things to do in the La Fortuna /Arenal area!
+However, this next activity will take your breath away.
+The Arenal Observatory and Trails are a fantastic place to spend a few hours exploring!